WGNK

 WGNK (88.3 FM) is a non-commercial, listener supported radio station broadcasting a Spanish Contemporary Christian music format.
 Licensed to Pennsuco, Florida, United States, the station serves the Miami area.
 The station is currently owned by Grupo Génesis.
 It was also broadcast on WPAT-FM (HD2).
+The station was purchased by Great Commission Network.
+The station was renamed Bless 88.3 FM for Spanish music, religion, and pro-soccer talk as of June 29, 2026, under a programming deal with the JRP Family Foundation.